jina-ai/jina/docs/how-to/flow-switch.md

 Flow with two parallel branches.
 ```

-A topology like this means that the Documents that get passed to `exec1` do not get processed by `exec2` first, and vice versa.
+A topology like this means that the Documents do not get processed by `exec1` before they go to `exec2`, and vice vers.
 However, all Documents still go through all branches and all Executors.

 In some scenarios, you might not want all Documents to be processed by all Executors, for example when you index Documents
 representing different kinds of data, like text and images.

-In some cases, you could just use different Executor endpoints to achieve this:
+One way to achieve this differentiation is to use different Executor endpoints:

 ````{tab} Main app